GSA/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 | Windows 7   | |
 | Windows Vista   | |

-If you have other versions of Windows installed in your environment, please let us know!
+If you use other Windows versions in your environment, please let us know (fpki@gsa.gov)!

+### When will this change occur?

+The Federal PKI community's target date for mitigation actions is *December 31, 2018*.
+We anticipate that COMMON will be removed from the Microsoft certificate store in early 2019.

 ### Is COMMON changing?

-No. COMMON’s certificate will not change.
-The only change will be in how COMMON is distributed to devices.
+No. COMMON will not change.
+The only change will be in how COMMON is distributed to workstations and devices.

-### How can I verify that COMMON has been redistributed to my system?
+### As an agency user, how can I verify that COMMON has been redistributed to my workstation or device?

-1. Open Microsoft Certificate Viewer:  **Start**, type **certmgr.msc**, and then press **Enter**
+1. Open Microsoft Certificate Viewer:  **Start**, type **certmgr.msc**, and then press **Enter**.

-2. Navigate to **Trusted Root Certification Authorities** -> **Certificates**
+2. Navigate to **Trusted Root Certification Authorities** -> **Certificates**.

-You may see two (or more) copies of COMMON, depending on how it is being distributed.
+3. You may see two (or more) copies of COMMON, depending on how they were distributed.
+In the screenshot below, you'll see three entries for COMMON:
+- The first entry (“dashed” border) was populated by the Microsoft Certificate Trust List (CTL) (i.e., certificate store).
+Microsoft-distributed copies show multiple **Intended Purposes** values and a **Friendly Name** of *U.S. Government Common Policy*.

-Typically, **enterprise** distributed copies will be presented with an **Intended Purposes** value of *ALL* and a **Friendly Name** of *None*.
+- The remaining two entries (examples of enterprise-distributed copies) result from following the procedures in this Playbook.
+Enterprise-distributed copies show an **Intended Purposes** value of *ALL* and a **Friendly Name** of *None*.
-**Microsoft** distributed copies will be presented with multiple Intended Purposes values and a Friendly Name of *U.S. Government Common Policy*.

 ![Sample Steps]({{site.baseurl}}/img/verify_trust.png){:style="width:85%;"}

-In the screenshot above, we see three entries for COMMON.
-- The first entry (surrounded by a “dashed” line) is being populated from the Microsoft CTL.
-Note the values associated with Intended Purposes and Friendly Name.
-- The remaining two entries result from following the procedures in this Playbook.
+#### As an Enterprise Administrator, how do I verify that COMMON has been successfully redistributed to my agency's workstations and devices?

+You can verify redistribution through the **Trusted Root Certification Authorities** certificate store by viewing additional certificate details:

+1. Select **View** -> **Options**.
+2. *Check* the **Physical certificate stores** checkbox.

-Note: Select **View** -> **Options** -> and ensure the Physical certificate stores entry is *checked* to display a more detailed view of the Trusted Root Certification Authorities certificate store.
-This will present sub-directories within the certificate store to depict *Registry*, *Third Party*, *Group Policy*, *Enterprise*, and *Smart Card* directories.
-The increased level of detail can help administrators verify COMMON's succesful redistribution.
-For example, if COMMON is redistributed via GPO, administrators will be able to verify its presence within the *Group Policy* sub-directory.
+The certificate store's sub-directories will display: *Registry*, *Third Party*, *Group Policy*, *Enterprise*, and *Smart Card*.
+(For example, if you redistribute COMMON via a Group Policy Object, you can verify COMMON's presence in the *Group Policy* sub-directory.)

-### Can multiple copies of COMMON coexist in my certificate store?
+### Can multiple copies of COMMON coexist in my workstation's or device's certificate store?

 Yes!
-An enterprise distributed copy of COMMON will not conflict with the Microsoft distributed copy.
+But don't worry - an enterprise-distributed copy of COMMON won't conflict with Microsoft's distributed copy.

 ### My agency gets PIV cards from [Issuer Name].
-I won’t be affected by this, right?
+I won’t be affected by this change, right?

 Incorrect.
-Your PIV credential issuer has no impact on whether your agency is affected by this change.
-The impact is related to how COMMON is distributed to federal enterprise devices by agency-specific, configuration management practices.
-It is not related to how credentials are generated or issued.
+Your PIV credential issuer and how credentials are generated or issued will not be impacted by this change.
+COMMON removal from the Microsoft certificate store will impact federal agencies' workstations, devices, etc. (See [What happens if I don’t redistribute COMMON?](#what-happens-if-i-dont-redistribute-common).)

-### Will my PIV credentials break or need to be updated when this change happens?
+### Will my PIV credentials break or need to be updated or replaced when this change happens?

-No. PIV credentials will not break, need to be updated, or replaced.
-Our credentials will not be changing or affected by this update.
+No. Our PIV credentials will *not* be affected by this change.

+### Do I need to redistribute COMMON to my “Bring Your Own Device” (BYOD) program device?

+As a BYOD program device user, if you perform one of these activities, you'll need to redistribute COMMON:
+- PIV credential login (to intranet sites or VPNs)
+- Validating PIV digital signatures (emails or documents)
+- Navigating to intranet pages whose SSL/TLS certificates chain to COMMON

-### How can I test the impact of Microsoft’s removal of COMMON?
+### Can I test the impact of Microsoft’s removal of COMMON?

 It is possible to simulate the Microsoft certificate store’s future state.
 It is **not** recommended due to the potential for **destructive outcomes**.
 If interested in learning more, please contact us at fpki@gsa.gov.

-### Should I be concerned with “Bring Your Own Device” (BYOD) program devices?

-If BYOD program users are performing any of the following activities, redistributing COMMON is required to avoid issues:
-- PIV smart card logon (to VPNs or intranet sites)
-- Validate PIV digital signatures (emails or documents)
-- Navigate to intranet pages whose SSL/TLS certificates chain to COMMON